platanus/pincers/README.md

 Pincers is a jQuery inspired DSL that wraps both webdriver and nokogiri.

-## Why
+### Why?

 The jQuery interface solves DOM element selection in a very practical way that most programmers feel comfortable with.
-When using webdriver or nokogiri we'd found ourselves missing jQuery's ease of use...
-Until now! :D
+When using both webdriver and nokogiri directly, we find ourselves missing jQuery's ease of use.

 ## Basic usage